tomtenniscourt/Dad-Joke-Generator/README.md

 The Favourites component:

 -	Receives the savedJokes and setSavedJokes props from the parent component.
 -	Declares the checkedJokes state variable and the setCheckedJokes function using the useState hook.
-It initializes checkedJokes as an empty array.
+It initialises checkedJokes as an empty array.
 -	Declares the newJoke state variable and the setNewJoke function using the useState hook.
-It initializes newJoke as an empty string.
+It initialises newJoke as an empty string.
 -	Declares the editingJoke state variable and the setEditingJoke function using the useState hook.
-It initializes editingJoke as an empty string.
+It initialises editingJoke as an empty string.
 -	Defines the handleNewJokeChange function, which updates the newJoke state when the input field for adding a new joke changes.
 -	Defines the saveNewJoke function, which adds the new joke to the savedJokes state.